Dino4674/MVVMCoordinatorKit/README.md

 presentCoordinator(coordinator)
 ```

-If we want to PUSH flow, we will use the same `Router` from the current parent `Coordinator`:
+If we want to PUSH flow, we will use the same `Router` from the current `Coordinator`:
 ```
 let coordinator = ExampleCoordinator(router: router)
 pushCoordinator(coordinator)